frederikvig/nyum/_recipes/vanillekipferl.md

 ---

-> Bake the cookies in the preheated oven at 350°F (180°C) on the middle rack for about 10 minutes.
+> Bake the cookies in the preheated oven at 350°F (180°C) on the middle rack for 10-11 minutes.
 Bake them until the edges begin to turn light golden.

 ---